confluentinc/ksql/docs/installation/server-config/security.rst

 Configuring Security for KSQL
 =============================

-KSQL supports many of the security features of both Apache Kafka and the |sr|.
+KSQL supports authentication on its http endpoints and also supports many of the security features of the other services it communicates withof both Apache Kafka and the |sr|.

+- KSQL supports BASIC http authentication on its RESTful and Websocket HTTP endpoints, i.e. the endpoints can be protected by a username and password.
 - KSQL supports Apache Kafka security features such as :ref:`SSL for encryption <kafka_ssl_encryption>`, :ref:`SASL for authentication <kafka_sasl_auth>`, and :ref:`authorization with ACLs <kafka_authorization>`.
 - KSQL supports :ref:`Schema Registry security features <schemaregistry_security>` such SSL for encryption